shonn2nd/themetalab/content/event/10-26-2024-composite scores/index.md

   postcode: ''
   country:

-summary: An example event.
+summary:
 abstract: 'Dr. Shonn Cheng recently led a remote R programming workshop for the Meta Lab members via Teams meeting.
-The session covered essential topics including creating organized R project folders, efficiently importing data, and developing composite scores from survey items.
-This training provided Meta Lab members with valuable skills to enhance their data analysis capabilities.'
+The workshop focused on essential topics including creating organized R project folders, efficiently importing data, and developing composite scores from survey items.
+These skills are instrumental in helping members write Chapter 3 (Methodology) and Chapter 4 (Results) of their theses and dissertations, enhancing their data analysis capabilities.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.